 Reference Tests

-module provides support for unit tests,
+The referencetest module provides support for unit tests,

 allowing them to easily compare test results against saved